RICHMOND, Va. — VCU defeated George Washington 84-77 at the Charles E. Smith Center on Wednesday, Jan. 13.

 The story of the game was turnovers.VCU forced 23 George Washington turnovers, including 14 in the first half, the Rams outscored the Colonials 23-13 off those miscues.
 The Rams also committed 20 turnovers themselves, resulting in 13 points for the Colonials.
 There were multiple times in the game where both teams were just passing each other the ball instead of to their teammates.
 The Rams have now forced at least 15 turnovers in every game this season.

 The black and gold are now 10-3 on the season and 3-1 in conference play.
 VCU is scheduled for a 10-day break, following the postponement of Saturday’s game at Richmond.
-The Rams’ next scheduled contest will be on Saturday, Jan.
-23 when they host Dayton at the Siegel Center at 4:30 p.m. on CBS Sports.
+The Rams’ next scheduled contest will be on Wednesday, Jan.
+20 when they take on St. Bonaventure at 6:00 p.m. on CBS Sports.
 Network.